capitalch/trace/tracking.md

 # 20-06-2021 - 21-06-2021
 1. Service extended warranty for Sony started
 2. Reading Excel files in python

+# Till 04-07-2021
+1. Working on Service+ data upload to Trace in Python

 # Till 19-06-2021
 1. Completed link-server and implemented with trace